Closing a deal is great.

 While closing that deal may seem like the end of the road, it's not — your customer then begins a journey with a customer success manager (CSM), who ensures that they get the most out of what they've purchased.

-Given that the CSM comes in at such a pivotal point in their journey, the handoff must be efficient and supportive of the customer.
-In this post, we’ll discuss why the sales to CSM handoff is so important and give tips on managing the process to ensure you continue to provide an excellent customer experience.
+Given that the CSM comes in at such a pivotal point in their journey, let's discuss why the sales to CSM handoff is so important.

 Why is seamless sales to CSM handoff important?